J. R. Jayewardene: Leader of the opposition

 In the general election of 1970, the UNP suffered a major defeat, when the SLFP and its newly formed coalition of leftist parties won almost 2/3 of the parliamentary seats.
 Once again elected to parliament J. R. Jayewardene took over as opposition leader and de facto leader of the UNP due to the ill health of Dudley Senanayake.
 After Senanayake died in 1973, Jayewardene succeeded him as UNP leader.
 He gave the SLFP government his fullest support during the 1971 JVP Insurrection (even though his son was arrested by the police without charges) and in 1972 when the new constitution was enacted proclaiming Ceylon a republic.
 However, he opposed the government in many moves, which he saw as short-sighted and damaging to the country's economy in the long run.
 These included the adaptation of the closed economy and nationalization of many private businesses and lands.
 In 1976 he resigned from his seat in parliament in protest, when the government used its large majority in parliament to extend the duration of the government by two more years at the end of its six-year term without holding a general election or a referendum requesting public approval.

 Prime minister

 President William Gopallawa and Prime Minister J.R.
 Jayewardene with the cabinet of ministers in 1977 after being sworn in.

+President William Gopallawa appoints Jayawardene as the Prime Minister on 23 July 1977, following the victory in the 1977 General election.

-Tapping into growing anger with the SLFP government, Jayewardene led the UNP to a crushing victory in the 1977 election.
+Tapping into growing anger with the SLFP government, Jayewardene led the UNP to a crushing victory in the 1977 election which held on 21 July 1977.
 The UNP won a staggering five-sixths of the seats in parliament—a total that was magnified by the first-past-the-post system, and one of the most lopsided victories ever recorded for a democratic election.
-Having been elected to parliament from the Colombo West Electoral District, Jayewardene became Prime Minister and formed a new government.
+Having been elected to parliament from the Colombo West Electoral District, Jayewardene was sowrn in as Prime Minister and invited to form a new government by President William Gopallawa on 23 July 1977.

+Shortly after becoming Prime Minister, drafted the Second Amendment to the Constitution of 1972 to make the presidency an executive post.
+The Amendment was passed in the Parliament on 4 October 1977.
+The provisions of the amendment automatically made the incumbent prime minister—himself—president, and the transition was scheduled to take place on 4 February 1978, on the 30th anniversary of Sri Lanka's independence.